Celebrating our Differences

 - Provide student workshops on research promotion, optimizing research, mentee relationships, and surviving setbacks.

-Duke Summer Research Opportunity Program (SROP)
+Summer Research Opportunity Program (SROP)

-Office for Institutional Equity
+- Consult University Guidelines: Office of Institutional Equity

 The Office for Institutional Equity upholds the university’s equal opportunity and affirmative action, provides diversity and inclusion services, and is where students can lodge complaints and concerns.